Echo is open to everyone. Connect Phantom only when you want to submit an official guess, track attempts, and qualify for reward validation.

 NO WALLET?
 INSTALL PHANTOM →

-Enter the single word you believe Mysterio is hiding.
-A correct guess claims a share of the $1,000 USDC pool — split evenly if there are multiple winners.
+Enter the single word you believe Echo is hiding.
+A correct verified website submission claims a share of the $1,000 USDC pool — split evenly if there are multiple winners.

 Fragments are stored locally per-session.
 Your investigation is private until you submit the word.